zabil/aic/README.md

 #### Using the clipboard

-Use the clipboard to rephrase copied text for example (fish shell):
+Use the clipboard to rephrase copied text for example (macos fish shell):
 ```bash
 OPENAI_SYSTEM="Rephrase, using simple concise english and active voice possible" aic (pbpaste)
 ```